-Many multifunction printers, copiers and scanners also have hard drives that store the documents, faxes, images, etc. that are going to be, or have been printed.
+Many multifunction printers, copiers, and scanners also have hard drives that store the documents, faxes, images, etc. that are going to be or have been printed.
 Make sure those drives are also encrypted so that if you are attacked that information is not compromised either.

 When you retire a printer, make sure you wipe the drives.
 In 2010, Affinity Health Plan, a managed care plan company in New York State, returned multiple photocopiers to their leasing agent without wiping the information on the drives.
-Confidential data for almost 350,000 individuals was found on the drives.
+Confidential data for almost 350,000 individuals were found on the drives.
 That HIPAA violation cost them 1.2 million dollars.
 Ouch!

 4. Purchase secure printers

 Every time the printer is started, HP Sure Start checks the integrity of the BIOS code and defaults to a safe copy if it is compromised.
 It then checks the firmware to be sure it is a known code digitally signed by HP.
 If not, it reboots.
 Then it checks the security settings and fixes them if needed.
-Finally, it monitors the printing process in real time and reboots if it detects an attack.
+Finally, it monitors the printing process in real-time and reboots if it detects an attack.
 Pretty cool stuff.